ProvableHQ/sdk/README.md

     a2 as u32;
 ```

-Now, just for example purposes, let's code a function that adds one to every element of a register with an array3 data type stored in it.
+Now, just for example purposes, let's code a function that adds one to each element of a register with an array3 data type stored in it.

 ```
 function sum_one_to_array3: